Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Bounded-address Julia continua

 Since the function $f$ from Theorem~\ref{thm:boundedexistence} has bounded slope, it follows from Theorem~\ref{thm:subsetsasJuliacontinua} that every arc-like continuum having a terminal point is also realised as a Julia continuum of $f$.

 A key difference between the two proofs is that the Julia continua from Theorem~\ref{thm:subsetsasJuliacontinua} escape uniformly to infinity, so the examples in Section~\ref{sec:onepointuniform} cannot be obtained in this manner.
 Furthermore, the function constructed in our original proof has only one tract, but does not have bounded decorations, while the construction of Theorem~\ref{thm:boundedexistence} has bounded decorations, but also requires two tracts.
-Recall from Corollary~\ref{cor:unboundedrequired} that it is impossible to achieve both at the same time. \end{rmk}
+Recall from Corollary~\ref{cor:unboundedrequired} that it is impossible to achieve both at the same time if we wish to realise all possible arc-like continua with terminal points as Julia continue of the same function. \end{rmk}